Search for opportunities to participate in a heart or vascular research study.

 Most patients receive general anesthesia, which means they are in a sleep-like state during the procedure and don’t feel any pain.

-To remove the leads, the doctor first makes an incision near the pacemaker or ICD, removes the battery from the device, and disconnects the device from the lead.
+To remove the leads, the doctor first makes an incision near the pacemaker or ICD and disconnects the device from the lead or leads that are to be extracted.

 A sheath is then placed inside the vein and over the lead.
 The sheath is attached to a laser, which delivers energy to remove the scar tissue at the end of the lead.
 This detaches the lead from the inside of the vein and allows the doctor to safely remove it.